Transferring Bees From Nuc To Hive

 • Take your nuc box right above the hive.

-• Invert it slowly so that it faced toward the top of the beehive.
+• Invert it slowly so that it faces toward the top of the beehive.

 • Now make one solid tap to the nuc box or shake it for a while.
 In my case, one solid tap is enough to transfer almost all of the remaining bees from the nuc to the hive.

-If you do this properly you can trust me it won’t hurt or kill your bees.
+If you do this properly, it won’t hurt or kill your bees.

 Why The Nuc Entrance Is Very Important?

-Because bees are attracted by new places suitable for the colony.
-They don’t care about the type of box are using for the Nuc.
+Because bees are attracted to new places suitable for the colony.
+They don’t care about the type of box you are using for the Nuc.
 But they do care about the entrance spot of the nuc.

 When the weather is warm, nice, and suitable for transportation.
 Bees from a Nuc will fly and move to the beehive on their own through the beehive entrance.